The 4th of July Scattergories Game That Boosts Brainpower

 BUY NOW

-Sure, Scattergories is fun as it is, but why not crank up the challenge a notch?
+Sure, the 4th of July Scattergories game is fun as it is, but why not crank up the challenge a notch?
 Here are a few tips to keep even the quickest thinkers on their toes:

 1. Tighten the Timer